FancyWhale69/disaster_responce_pipeline/README.md

 run.py:
 run in termnal then go to: http://0.0.0.0:3001/

-# results Summery
+# Results Summery
 by using only CountVectorizer, TfidfTransformer, and a RandomForestClassifier the folloeing results were achived:
 ![img](aa.JPG)

-# acknowledgment
+# Acknowledgment
 i would like to thank [figure-eight](https://appen.com) and [udacity](https://udacity.com) for providing the dataset.